joshapeterson/My-Portfolio/README.md

                     callbacks=callbacks)
 ```

+**Model Results**

 This model acheived an accuracy of 86%.
 The following is a classification report from the model:

 ![](image-classification-project/images/classification-matrix.png)

+The weights from this model were saved to be deployed in the future for detecting COVID-19 using chest x-ray images.

 ### Data Source